 When it comes to consumer level smart home tech, Z Wave is a brand that constantly pops us.
 While it works completely different from LightwavRF, the two share many similarities.
 Since comparing the two is beyond the scope of this piece, we’ll have to settle that debate at a later date.

-What makes Z-Wave very exciting is underlying technology, the range of available products, and it’s compatibility with a range of other protocols.
+What makes the system very exciting is underlying technology, the range of available products, and it’s compatibility with a range of other protocols.

 By 2005, our friends in the USA started developing products around the protocol, enabling users to add basic automation to their homes.
-It was around this time that five companies, including Danfoss, Ingersoll-Rand and Leviton Manufacturing, adopted Z-Wave.
-Together they formed the Z-Wave Alliance, whose objective is to promote the use of Z-Wave technology.
+It was around this time that five companies, including Danfoss, Ingersoll-Rand and Leviton Manufacturing, adopted Z Wave.
+Together they formed the Z Wave Alliance, whose objective is to promote the use of the technology.

 Since then the technology has grown from being included in 6 products in 2005 to over 2,400 products in 2018.
 Not bad for an evolving market!